Udith196/hungry-bird/README.md

 3. OracleDB - Database to store data<br/>

 <h4>Functionalities</h4>
-1. Users can login and order food
+1. Users can login and order food <br/>
-2. Vendors can login and see the pending orders in their respective canteens
+2. Vendors can login and see the pending orders in their respective canteens<br/>
-3. Vendors can also update Menu
+3. Vendors can also update Menu<br/>

 <h4>Images</h4>
 <p float="left">